Heating element: Coil

 Resistance coil is a resistance wire that has a coiled shape.
 Coils are wound very tightly and then relax to up to 10 times their original length in use.
 Coils are classified by their diameter and the pitch, or number of coils per unit length.

 Insulator

 Heating element insulators serve to electrically and thermally insulate the resistance heater from the environment and foreign objects.
 Generally for elements that operate higher than 600 °C, ceramic insulators are used.
 Aluminum oxide, silicon dioxide, and magnesium oxide are compounds commonly used in ceramic heating element insulators.
 For lower temperatures a wider range of materials are used.

 Leads

 Electrical leads serve to connect a heating element to a power source.
 They generally are made of conductive materials such as copper that do not have as high of a resistance to oxidation as the active resistance material.
+The leads can be insulated with heat resistant, braided fiberglass.

 Terminals

 Heating element terminals serve to isolate the active resistance material from the leads.
 Terminals are designed to have a lower resistance than the active material by having with a lower resistivity and/or a larger diameter.
 They may also have a lower oxidation resistance than the active material.